Diploma of Business and Diploma of Entrepreneurship

 Pre-Admission Interview

-The Program Director will conduct a pre-admission interview (either face-to-face or phone or via Zoom) with all applicants seeking entry into the course.
+The Program Director may conduct a pre-admission interview (either face-to-face or phone or via Zoom) with applicants seeking entry into the course.
 This interview aims to discuss the applicant's suitability to plan, design and implement an entrepreneurial project.

 Study Modes